jaz303/txt_machine/README.markdown

 Writing an adapter
 ------------------

-Check out `SkeletonAdapter`, it's probably easiest to extend this.
+Check out `TxtMachine::Gateways::Skeleton`, it's probably easiest to extend this.
 Most SMS gateways I've seen use HTTP so all you need to do is implement the `send` method in your adapter to send in-place.